cbethany/ABE516FinalProject/index.md

 During extraction from ASCII text to a mat file, I downsample all signals since some of them report at a high frequency.
 Then in the jupyter notebook I use dropna() to exclude all rows with a NaN value.
 This allows me to easily compare one signal to another without worrying if the time basis lines up.
 We'll observe eight relevant signals that can influence the closing wheel position:

-> **Section Pressure**
+> **Section Pressure** <br>
->
-> Measured air pressure at the valve stack which supplies air to the closing wheels.
+> The measured air pressure at the valve stack which supplies air to the closing wheel pneumatic bags.

-> **Soil Resistivity**
+> **Soil Resistivity** <br>
-> Estimated measure of soil penetration resistance I created using the summation of Y-axis forces across the row unit.
+> The estimated measure of soil penetration resistance I created using the summation of Y-axis forces across the row unit.

-> **Current Sensor**
+> **Current Sensor** <br>
-> Measured current availability for the closing wheel controller and valves.
-This is important because power availability is slim on a tractor with so many            > electronics.
+> The measured current availability for the closing wheel controller and valves.
+This is important because power availability is slim on a tractor with so many electronics.
 This can often be a pinch point for high-amperage control systems.

-> **Engine Speed**
+> **Engine Speed** <br>
-> We don't actually measure ground speed on the wheels and we don't have access to the GPS speed, but we only use one gear while planting so engine speed is synonymous > with ground speed at equilibrium.
-It doesn't tell actual ground speed, but we know as engine speed increases, so does ground speed.
-It is not a perfectly linear     > relationship, but the small variance from 5 to 9 miles per hour is negligible.
+> The engine speed measured in RPMs.
+We don't actually measure ground speed on the wheels and we don't have access to the GPS speed, but we only use one gear while planting so engine speed is synonymous with ground speed at equilibrium.
+It
+> doesn't tell actual ground speed, but we know as engine speed increases, so does ground speed.
+It is not a perfectly linear relationship, but the small variance from 5 to 9 miles per hour is negligible.

-> **EPG Power**
+> **EPG Power** <br>
-> Another pinch point for power availability is the lag in electronic power generation.
-The EPG is suppose to generate 56V consistently, but can often lag with many   > control systems drawing from it.
+> The total voltage from the Electronic Power Generator.
+Another pinch point for power availability is the lag in electronic power generation.
+The EPG is suppose to generate 56V consistently, but can often lag with many control systems
+> drawing from it.

-> **GWDF**
+> **GWDF** <br>
-> An acronym for gauge wheel downforce, a measurement of hydraulic pressure on
+> An acronym for gauge wheel downforce, a measurement of hydraulic pressure on the hinge that provides the main vector for pressing the cutting discs into the soil.

-## Header 2

-> This is a blockquote following a header.
+> **Applied Downforce** <br>
+> The calculated total downforce being exerted by the hydraulic cylinder.
+Not all of this pressure is being translated to the row unit as GWDF and settings such as speed, depth, cleaning, and closing pressures can change this ratio.

->
+> **Depth Setpoint** <br>
-> When something is important enough, you do it even if the odds are not in your favor.

-### Header 3
+> The desired planting depth used by the row unit actuators to adjust the furrow.

+# Analysis

 ```js
 // Javascript code with syntax highlighting.